Operational Deflection Shapes

 1.1 Extraction from response spectra

-When response spectra are available, ODSs can be extracted by identifying the peaks in the spectra corresponding to the frequencies of interest.
+When response spectra are available, ODS can be extracted by identifying the peaks in the spectra corresponding to the frequencies of interest.
 The ODS \(\boldsymbol{\Psi}_k\) at a specific frequency peak \(f_k\) is simply given by:

 \[ \boldsymbol{\Psi}_k = \mathbf{y}(f_k), \] where \(\mathbf{y}(f_k)\) is the response spectrum vector at frequency \(f_k\).